-The use of papooses by the Native populations which also inadequately support the legs and retract the shoulders, places the spine in a compromising “hollow back” or hyper-extended position.
+The use of cradle boards by the Native populations which also inadequately support the legs and retract the shoulders, places the spine in a compromising “hollow back” or hyper-extended position.
 With unsupported legs and very weak abdominal muscles the pelvis tilts back in the infant and hyper-extends his back.
 The infant then absorbs the pressure produced with each step that the mother takes on his hyper-extended spine.
 This is stressful on an infant.

 The development of spondylolisthesis, the slipping of the vertebrae to compensate from repeated stress (usually on a hyper-extended spine) is pretty common in gymnasts and weight lifters.
 It is also unusually high in the Native Athabascan populations where nearly half may be afflicted.

-Although different in appearance, any modern baby carrier that does not support an infant’s legs (in a flexed abducted position oriented toward the wearer), any front facing carrier with leg holes is no more developmentally sound than a papoose, as these carriers retract the shoulders and create the stressful “hollow back” position.
-Lacking proper leg support, papooses, cradle boards and front-facing baby carriers with leg holes are all very similar, pinning the shoulders back and placing pressure the base of the spine.
+Although different in appearance, any modern baby carrier that does not support an infant’s legs (in a flexed abducted position oriented toward the wearer), any front facing carrier with leg holes is no more developmentally sound than a cradle board, as these carriers retract the shoulders and create the stressful “hollow back” position.
+Lacking proper leg support, cradle boards and front-facing baby carriers with leg holes are all very similar, pinning the shoulders back and placing pressure the base of the spine.

 Supporting the Legs